BenjaminVadant/leaflet-ugeojson/README.md

 ```

 ## How to use "transformData" option?
-This function receives the data from server and you can overwrite it with the return value.
+This function receives the data from server and transform it before it is inserted in the threejs layer.

 For example, if your server return something like this: